ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 {: codeblock}

 ## Intel Hyper-Threading Technology
-{: #intel-hyper-threading}
+{: #profiles-hyper-threading}

 All Intel&reg;-based servers operate with the Intel&reg; Hyper-Threading Technology enabled.
 Hyper-Threading Technology provies 2 vCPUs for every physical core in the box.
 Hyper-Threading Technology can also be disabled if needed.
 For more information, see [Disabling Intel Hyper-Threading Technology](/docs/vpc?topic=vpc-disabling-hyper-threading).

+## Querying dedicated host capacity
+{: #profiles-query-dedicated-host-capacity}

+For licensing purposes, you can retrieve the total physical capacity of the dedicated host that includes the compute that is held back for overhead.
+To see the total physical dedicated host compute, use the `GET` API command to query the dedicated host.
+The `GET` command returns both `available_memory` and `available_vcpu`.
+A vCPU is 1/2 of a physical core.
+For more information, see [Retrieve a dedicated host](/apidocs/vpc#get-dedicated-host).

 ## Next steps
 {: #dh-nextsteps-profiles}